elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 From the looks of the code here, the page is rendering a `"form.html"` file, which is shared between our **New Player** page and **Edit Player** page.
 But we want slightly different behavior for our application.
-We want users to be able to sign up with minimal effort by entering only a `username` and `password`.
-And then once they're signed up, they can enter additional information like their `display_name`.
+We want users to be able to sign up with minimal effort by entering only a `username`, `password`, and `password_confirmation`.
+Once they're signed up, they can enter additional fields like their `display_name`.

 ## Working with Forms